Discover Calm: Expert Anxiety Therapy in College Park & Online Across Maryland

 -

 Along with frequent worrying and/or irritability, folks with anxiety disorders can also have a hard time concentrating or settling down due to restlessness or hypervigilance.
 Physical symptoms can include sweating, nausea, muscle tension, frequent headaches, trembling and palpitations.
 Anxiety is a normal response to some stressors in life, like a big presentation or interview, but an anxiety disorder may be indicated if these issues are out of proportion to the events at hand, or are causing disturbances in your everyday functioning.
+For more information, see a trusted resource like this page from the Mayo Clinic.

 -